Supersymmetric multi-charge solitons in AdS$_5$: Introduction

 The purpose of the present work is to construct generalizations of these BPS solitons to the case of gauged supergravity coupled to an arbitrary number of Abelian vector multiplets (referred to as `$U(1)^N$ supergravity').
 These new solutions reduce in the case of equal electric charges to the solutions of the minimal theory found by~\cite{Chong:2005hr}.
 In the special case of $U(1)^3$ supergravity, our solutions reduce to the ones obtained in \cite{Cvetic:2005zi} by taking a combined BPS and horizonless limit of a local family of $SU(2) \times U(1)$-invariant solutions.
 The main difficulty in this construction is that in addition to multiple gauge fields, there are also scalar fields that must be determined.
 The supergravity equations couple these fields together, which makes a systematic analysis of all solutions with the given orthotoric base space along the lines of~\cite{Cassani:2015upa} difficult.
 We hope to return to a general analysis in the future.

 A global analysis of the local metrics reveals a family of everywhere regular solutions parameterized by $N$ positive moduli subject to one constraint.
-We also demonstrate that they must possess an evanescent ergosurface instability.
+We also demonstrate that they must possess an evanescent ergosurface instability, which to our knowledge is the first such example of this type in the asymptotically AdS setting.
 This is an instability of stationary solutions associated with the stable trapping of null geodesics near a timelike hypersurface along which the asymptotically stationary Killing field becomes null.
 A subtlety here is that in asymptotically AdS$_5$ spacetimes, there is more than one such choice of a stationary Killing field, and for a particular choice, this ergosurface is revealed.
 A second observation is that the subfamily of solutions of $U(1)^3$-gauged supergravity can indeed be oxidized to globally smooth solutions of Type IIB supergravity on $S^5 / \mathbb{Z}_p, p \geq 3$ provided the moduli parameterizing the solution is suitably quantized (as previously noted in~\cite{Cvetic:2005zi} the case of $S^5$ leads to a global obstruction to smoothness).
 The dual CFT duals defined on the $\mathbb{R} \times S^3$ conformal boundary of these geometries are quivered gauge theories.

 Our work is organized as follows.
 In Section 2, we review the construction of supersymmetric solutions of $U(1)^N$ gauged supergravity and derive our local solutions.
 We then perform a global analysis of these solutions and compute their conserved charges.
 We also give a self-contained description of the three-charge BPS soliton solutions of $U(1)^3-$supergravity and describe their lifting to ten dimensions.
 Finally, in Section 3, we discuss in some detail the existence of evanescent ergosurfaces and the associated stable trapping on null geodesics.
 We argue that this provides strong evidence that our solutions must suffer from (at least) a nonlinear instability whose endpoint would be a spacetime containing one or more near-BPS AdS$_5$ black holes.